Boiler Room Alert: If You Get a Call Like This, Don’t Bite—and Don’t Buy

 - Do not make wire transfers or put investment purchases on a credit card if a cold caller asks you to do so.
 The same holds true of pushy demands to send a check quickly.
 Do not send checks to PO boxes or addresses that are not associated with a registered securities firm.
 Addresses for registered firms can found on FINRA BrokerCheck—and a quick internet search or mapping app can help you figure out whether the address is a warehouse or commercial mail service provider.
 Legitimate brokerage firms have policies in place to set up and fund brokerage accounts and rarely, if ever, demand "immediate" transfers of funds.

 If you believe you're a victim of this scam, act quickly.
 If you have sent money, contact your financial institution, credit card company or local law enforcement to make them aware of your situation and see whether you can stop payment.
-You can also file a complaint using our online Complaint Center or send a tip to FINRA's Office of the Whistleblower.
+You can also file a complaint using our online Complaint Center or file a regulatory tip with FINRA.

 - FINRA Alert: Cold Calls from Brokerage Firm Imposters—Beware of Old-Fashioned Phishing